Close

 Tourist and Visitor Visas

-Vanuatu offers visitor permits on arrival for most nationalities, valid for up to 30 days for tourism purposes.
-Extended tourist stays can be accommodated through visa extensions available for up to 120 days total.
+Vanuatu grants tourist visas on arrival to travelers from exempted countries, valid for up to 120 days without the possibility of extension, while travelers from non-exempted countries need pre-approval before arrival.
 The visitor visa application fee is 7,420 VUV (approximately 62 USD), while tourist visa applications for non-exempted countries cost 5,150 VUV (approximately 43 USD).
 Tourist visas allow four-month single-entry for tourism, leisure, and family visits, while visitor visas provide one-month single-entry access.

 Business and Commercial Visas